Brennan Gilmore: Walker's Run

 Brennan Gilmore (guitar) performs with Walker's Run at Watermelon Park Fest, Berryville, Virginia.

 In 1997 Gilmore of Lexington, Virginia, gathered musicians from his hometown and from the University of Virginia to create the band Walker's Run, which "built a loyal regional following for its high-energy hoedowns."
 Musically the group combined Rockbridge County mountain music, Blue Ridge bluegrass, and the indie rock experience of Gilmore's high school band.
 In the newgrass vein, Walker's Run performs traditional bluegrass material in a hard-charging style, pushing the edges into other genres such as jazz, blues, reggae, and even rock.
 As Gilmore states, "There's a roughness to the music.
 Our sound is more raw mountain music than cleaner traditional bluegrass."
 They often perform Gilmore originals mixed with bluegrass covers of Beatles tunes and those by reggae star Bob Marley.
-The group stopped playing full-time in 2002 when Gilmore joined the Foreign Service, coming together for "sporadic" reunions since.
+The group stopped playing full-time in 2002, when Gilmore joined the Foreign Service, and has come together for "sporadic" reunions since.
 They released a six-song EP titled Live at Lime Kiln from a summer performance at "the idyllic outdoor theater in Lexington" in 2008—their first recording since 2000.

 High-lonesome harmonies and tight picking are given some edgy grit and youth-charged muscle.